aws-samples/serverless-woocommerce-workshop/README.md

 - aws cli
 - aws cdk

-You also need a DNS domain hosted in Route53.
+You also need a DNS domain hosted on Route53.

 ## Configuration